chrismccord/elixir_express/advanced/maps.md

 # Maps & Structs

 Maps are key/value stores and synomous with hashes or dictionaries in other languages.
-Maps support powerful pattern matching and upsert operations.
-Maps are defined with the `%{}` syntax.
+Maps support powerful pattern matching and upsert operations and are defined with the `%{}` syntax.

 ```elixir
 iex(4)> map = %{name: "elixir", age: 3, parent: "erlang"}